Naked mole-rat: Dispersers

 Inbreeding is common among naked mole-rats within a colony.
-This results in colony members being extremely closely related, which in turn favors nepotism among non-breeders toward siblings.
+This results in colony members being extremely closely related, which in turn favours nepotism among non-breeders toward siblings.
 However, prolonged inbreeding is usually associated with lower fitness.
 The discovery of male and female dispersers has revealed that there is a mechanism of inter-colony outbreeding.
-Dispersers are morphologically, physiologically and behaviorally distinct from colony members and actively seek to leave their burrow when an escape opportunity presents itself.
+Dispersers are morphologically, physiologically and behaviourally distinct from colony members and actively seek to leave their burrow when an escape opportunity presents itself.
 These individuals are equipped with generous fat reserves for their journey.
-Though they possess high levels of luteinizing hormone, dispersers are only interested in mating with individuals from foreign colonies rather than their own colony's queen.
+Though they possess high levels of luteinising hormone, dispersers are only interested in mating with individuals from foreign colonies rather than their own colony's queen.
 They also show little interest in working cooperatively with colony members in their natal burrow.
 Hence, disperser morphs are well-prepared to promote the establishment of new, initially outbred colonies, before cycles of inbreeding resume.

 Colonies

-Colonies average 75-80 individuals, but may contain more than 300, and their tunnel systems can stretch 3 to 5 kilometres (2–3 mi) in cumulative length.
+Colonies average 75-80 individuals, but may contain more than 300, and their tunnel systems can stretch 3 to 5 km in cumulative length.

 Laboratory colonies are xenophobic, and will attack and kill invaders from different colonies.
 Likewise, wild colonies sometimes expand their territories by invading neighboring colonies.
-Invaders may kidnap small pups and incorporate them into their own colony's workforce, an intriguing convergence with the behavior of slave-making ants.
+Invaders may kidnap small pups and incorporate them into their own colony's workforce, an intriguing convergence with the behaviour of slave-making ants.

 Female mate choice

 In lab experiments, reproductively active female naked mole rats tended to associate with unfamiliar males (usually non-kin) when given a choice, whereas reproductively inactive females did not discriminate.
 The preference of queens for unfamiliar males likely is an adaptation to reduce inbreeding; however, within established colonies queens rarely have opportunities to express such preferences.
-Evolutionarily, outbreeding may be preferred because it reduces the likelihood of expressing deleterious recessive alleles, whereas inbreeding results in closer genetic relationships among naked mole-rat families, favoring self-sacrificial and nepotistic behaviors.
+Evolutionarily, outbreeding may be preferred because it reduces the likelihood of expressing deleterious recessive alleles, whereas inbreeding results in closer genetic relationships among naked mole-rat families, favouring self-sacrificial and nepotistic behaviour.